Skip to main content

 Light Client

-Light Client is a client that verifies the headers of a target blockchain.
+Light Client is a blockchain client that verifies the headers of a target blockchain.
 Unlike a full node, it does not execute all transactions of the blocks but only verifies the headers, thus requiring fewer resources.

-Light Client in general has the following functions:
+In general, Light Client has the following functions:

-The specification of each light client differs for each blockchain and its consensus protocol.
+The specification of each Light Client differs for each blockchain and its consensus protocol.
 The ICS-02 of IBC defines a standard interface for the above functions.
-In LCP, the Enclave Light Client (ELC), which runs the light client within Enclave, supports the ICS-02-based light client specification.
+In LCP, the Enclave Light Client (ELC), which runs the Light Client within Enclave, supports the ICS-02-based Light Client specification.